arenaxr/arena-docs/content/schemas/message/spe-particles.md

 GPU based particle systems in A-Frame.

-More properties at <a href='https://github.com/harlyq/aframe-spe-particles-component'>aframe spe particles component</a>
+More properties at <a href='https://github.com/harlyq/aframe-spe-particles-component'>https://github.com/harlyq/aframe-spe-particles-component</a>

 SPE Particles Attributes
 -------------------------